-One of the ways aggregating potential collective action might increase pro-social motivation is by boosting the feeling that an actor has an ability to produce a desired result.
-The literature has termed this perceived ability "efficacy".
-Efficacy is a central construct in many theories of motivation, including the theory of social cognitive theory (Bandura, 1977, 1986) and the theory of planned behavior (Ajzen, 1991).
+One of the ways aggregating potential collective action might increase prosocial motivation is by boosting the feeling that an actor has an ability to produce a desired result.
+The literature has termed this perceived ability efficacy.
+Efficacy is a central construct in many theories of motivation, including social-cognitive theory (Bandura, 1977, 1986) and the theory of planned behavior (Ajzen, 1991).
 These highly influential theories have been used to predict behavior across a wide range of settings, including education, marketing, work, and health (Armitage & Conner, 2001; Bandura, 1997; Luszczynska & Schwarzer, 2005).

-Theoretically, four types of efficacy have been discussed, which are formed by crossing the target of perception (of ability or outcome) against reference unit (individual or collective) (Bandura, 1986, 1997; Koletsou & Mancy, 2011).
+Theoretically, four types of efficacy, which are formed by crossing the target of perception (of ability or outcome) against reference unit (individual or collective; Bandura, 1986, 1997; Koletsou & Mancy, 2011), have been discussed.
 We describe each efficacy type with reference to the example of an individual deciding how much money to donate to a charity that fights world hunger.
 This is a societal level goal that can be achieved only collectively; thus, all four forms of efficacy are relevant.

-Individual ability efficacy refers to an individual's perception of his or her own ability to perform a particular behavior (e.g., belief regarding her power to donate money).
-Individual outcome efficacy refers to an individual's perception of how well or likely that particular behavior will produce the desired result (e.g., belief that her donating money will contribute meaningfully to fight world hunger).
-Collective ability efficacy refers to an individual's perception of their group's ability to perform a particular behavior (e.g., belief regarding most other people's ability to donate money).
-Collective outcome efficacy refers to an individual's perception of how well or likely their group's actions will produce the desired result (e.g., belief that if most other members of society donated money then this will contribute meaningfully to fight world hunger).
-In general, the higher a person's efficacy the more likely that person is to engage in a particular action (Bandura, 1997).
+Individual ability efficacy refers to a person's perception of their own ability to perform a particular behavior (e.g., belief regarding their power to donate money).
+Individual outcome efficacy refers to their perception of how well or likely that particular behavior will produce the desired result (e.g., belief that their donating money will contribute meaningfully to fight world hunger).
+Collective ability efficacy refers to a person's perception of their group's ability to perform a particular behavior (e.g., belief regarding most other people's ability to donate money).
+Collective outcome efficacy refers to their perception of how well or likely their group's actions will produce the desired result (e.g., belief that if most other members of society donated money, then this will contribute meaningfully to fighting world hunger).
+In general, the higher a person's efficacy, the more likely that person is to engage in a particular action (Bandura, 1997).

 We focus on outcome efficacy because perceptions of how well an action produces an outcome is intimately connected with the magnitude of that outcome, which collective aggregation manipulates.
-Logically, outcome efficacy beliefs should be determined by the size of an action's contribution to the desired end result.
-For example, imagine that the desired end result is to eliminate world hunger and that achieving this requires one billion grains of rice to be donated.
+Logically, outcome efficacy beliefs should be determined by the size of an action's contribution to the desired result.
+For example, imagine that the desired result is to eliminate world hunger and that achieving this requires one billion grains of rice to be donated.
 An action that is expected to result in one million grains of rice being donated should produce a higher outcome efficacy than an action expected to produce one thousand grains of rice.

 Based on the numerosity literature, we proposed that the perceived size of the contribution-and therefore the associated outcome efficacy beliefs-can be increased by aggregating potential collective actions.
 Continuing the same example, a collection of actions that are expected to result in one million grains of rice being donated should be more motivating than an individual action expected to produce one thousand grains of rice.
-In short, we hypothesize that people will attend more to the numerator-the size of the contribution (1,000,000 vs. 1,000)-and respond less strongly to the denominator-the number of individuals in the collective (1,000 vs. 1).
-Thus, through aggregation, an individual drop becomes bucket sized.
-We expect that this large collective numerator translates into a sense of collective outcome efficacy that then directly influences individual motivation.
+In short, we hypothesized that people will attend more to the numerator-the size of the contribution (1,000,000 vs. 1,000)-and respond less strongly to the denominator: the number of individuals in the collective (1,000 vs. 1).
+Thus, through aggregation, an individual drop becomes bucket-sized.
+We expected that this large collective numerator would translate into a sense of collective outcome efficacy that would then directly influence individual motivation.